-Formal approval thus occurs when the is lodged at Landgate for the creation and registration of the new titles for the lots on the plan.
+Formal approval thus occurs when the Application for a New or Balance Title (available from the Land Titling Forms page) is lodged at Landgate for the creation and registration of the new titles for the lots on the plan.
 Until a plan is formally approved by the Inspector of Plans and Surveys, the new lots have no legal status, however the various rating authorities may commence to levy rates (charges) on the new lots from the time that final approval of the Western Australian Planning Commission has been given.

 Once a plan has been approved by the WAPC, the application for new titles must be made within a prescribed period of time.

 9 Where a Plan is shown examined and sent to WAPC

 This notation indicates that the plan has been examined for correctness but the consent of the Western Australian Planning Commission (WAPC) has yet to be endorsed on it.
 The consent of the WAPC may be conditional upon the completion of the roads, drains and services by the developer and conveyancers should make their enquiries from the surveyor, not Landgate, to ascertain when the approval will be obtained.